DanielCardeal/scheduly/docs/model.md

 ### Offerings' information

-+ `class/4(course id, offering group, weekday, period)`
++ `class/5(course id, offering group, weekday, period, fixed?)`

-  Schedule a class of a given course to a weekday
+  Schedule a class of a given course to a weekday.
+Fixed is 1 if the class was manually scheduled by the user, or 0 if it was scheduled automatically by the scheduler.

 + `lecturer/3(course id, offering group, teacher id)`